Dima-369/raw-food-forest-homepage/README.md

 The font in the top logo is Gabriola.

-The email vector icon is from www.materialdesignicons.com
+The vector icons in the footer are all from www.materialdesignicons.com

 #### Open Source and Permaculture